Admission and Application Questions

 Is there an orientation I can attend?

-Yes, Space Studies will be offering an annual Orientation Week prior to fall semester each year.
-This conference provides an opportunity to visit the UND campus, meet professors and on-campus students, participate in the official School of Graduate Studies Orientation Week session, and tour the UND Campus, Space Studies labs, and the School of Aerospace facilities.
+Yes, Space Studies offers an annual Orientation Week prior to fall semester.
+This conference provides an opportunity to visit the UND campus, meet professors and other students, and tour the UND Campus, Space Studies labs, and the School of Aerospace facilities.

-There will also be sessions with the Space Studies Graduate Director, Financial Aid, the Chester Fritz Library, as well as training for using eZ LMS and Campus Connection and understanding The School of Graduate Studies forms process.
-Orientation Week is open to all newly admitted students in the program, those already part way through their program, and also prospective students.
+There will also be sessions with the Space Studies Graduate Director, the Chester Fritz Library, as well as training for using eZ LMS and Campus Connection and understanding The School of Graduate Studies forms process.
+Orientation Week is open to all newly admitted students in the program, and those already part way through their program.
 Attendance is not required, but strongly recommended for your benefit.
 Please submit the registration form to reserve your spot.

-The School of Graduate Studies also has an online Orientation for the benefit of online students that are not able to attend the Space Studies Orientation Week.
+The School of Graduate Studies also has an online orientation webpage for the benefit of online students that are not able to attend the Space Studies Orientation Week.

 Course Registration and Program Questions

 Students beginning in the fall semester must register for SpSt 501 Survey of Space Studies I as an introductory core course.
 Students that begin in the spring or summer semesters may choose a course of their best interest, as long as the instructor approves any missing pre-requisites.
 SpSt 502 Survey of Space Studies II is recommended in your first spring semester in the program.
 It is recommended to consult your assigned advisor for academic decisions.

 Where do I find the schedule of courses planned to be offered each semester?